Recently/WeCantJOT/README.md

-Currently a work in progress, not working due to type error.  /docs/ is where github pages hosted, which you can access here: https://recently.github.io/WeCantJOT/
+Currently a work in progress, not working yet.
+Some errors with being able to check just the chat box, marking things, etc... but we're getting there.

+  /docs/ is where github pages hosted, which you can access here: https://recently.github.io/WeCantJOT/

 To build your own,
 clone repo,